eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 ## Introduction

 Based primarily on the proof include in W.D.
 Wallis' [The Mathematics of Elections and Voting](https://link.springer.com/book/10.1007/978-3-319-09810-4){:target="_blank"}, with more detail.
-I also referenced [these lecture notes](https://web.stanford.edu/~ashishg/msande336/aut2021/handouts/lecture5_notes.pdf){:target="_blank"} from Ashish Goel's course at Stanford, and this ["simple proof" by Andrew C. Eggars](https://andy.egge.rs/papers/Eggers_GibbardSatterthwaite.pdf){:target="_blank"}.
+I also referenced [these lecture notes](https://web.stanford.edu/~ashishg/msande336/aut2021/handouts/lecture5_notes.pdf){:target="_blank"} from Ashish Goel's course at Stanford, and this ["simple proof" by Andrew C. Eggers](https://andy.egge.rs/papers/Eggers_GibbardSatterthwaite.pdf){:target="_blank"}.

-The Gibbard-Satterthwaite theorem is a fundamental result in social choice theory, which loosely states that "reasonable" voting system can be strategyproof.
+The Gibbard-Satterthwaite theorem is a fundamental result in social choice theory, which loosely states that no "reasonable" voting system can be strategyproof.
 That is, there can always be a situation where a voter can get a better result by voting dishonestly.
 The exception is a "dictatorship", where the whole election is decided by a single voter, and all other ballots are ignored.

 Similar to Arrow's impossibility theorem, the intuition is "If we have a voting system that has this nice property, then it must be a dictatorship".
 That is, seemingly obvious or desirable properties of a voting system are actually extremely difficult to satisfy when you must aggregate the preferences of multiple voters.
 The Gibbard-Satterthwaite theorem is focused on the inevitability of strategic voting in ranked voting systems.